Heart disease is the No. 1 killer of U.S. men and women, accounting for 40% of all U.S. deaths. That's more than all forms of cancer combined.

 Why is heart disease so deadly?
 One reason is that many people are slow to seek help when symptoms arise.
 Yes, someone gripped by sudden chest pain probably knows to call 911.
 But heart symptoms aren't always intense or obvious, and they vary from person to person and according to gender.

-Because it can be hard to make sense of heart symptoms, doctors warn against ignoring possible warning signs, toughing them out, waiting to see if they go away, or being quick to blame them on heartburn, muscle soreness, or other less serious, noncardiac causes.
-That's especially true for men and people over 65, as well as for people with other cardiac risk factors, such as high cholesterol or blood pressure, obesity, smoking, diabetes, or a family history of heart disease.
+Because it can be hard to make sense of heart symptoms, doctors warn against ignoring possible warning signs, waiting to see if they go away, or being quick to blame them on heartburn, muscle soreness, or other less serious, noncardiac causes.
+That's especially true for people over 65, as well as for people with heart risk factors, such as high cholesterol, high blood pressure, obesity, smoking, diabetes, or a family history of heart disease.

 "The more risk factors you have, the higher the likelihood that a symptom means something is going on with your heart," says David Frid, MD, a cardiologist at the Cleveland Clinic.
 "People often don't want to admit that they're old enough or sick enough to have heart trouble.
-Putting off treatment for other medical problems might not be so bad, but a serious heart problem can mean sudden death.
-It's better to go in and get it evaluated than to be dead."
+Putting off treatment for other medical problems might not be so bad, but a serious heart problem can mean sudden death."

 Here are a dozen symptoms that may signal heart trouble.